gisquick/gisquick-doc/user-manual/user-interface.rst

    Content tabs.

-.. tip:: |tip| In the tab, you can set the opacity of the base layer.
+.. tip:: |tip| In the tab, you can set the opacity of the base layer or the overlay layer.

 --------------------